chinedumsunday/youtube_pipeline/readMe.md

 - Add unit tests for `transform.py` and `validate.py` (small fixtures covering list columns, missing fields, and timestamp conversions).
 - Add a script to re-create the DB schema (`scripts/init_db.py`) for easier local setup.

----

-If you'd like, I can also:

-- open and patch `py_scripts/extract.py` so non-200 responses are handled cleanly and the response body is logged, and
-- add a small `scripts/init_db.py` to create the table schema and verify the DB connection.

-Tell me which of those you'd like me to do and I'll implement it and run the pipeline to verify.